JReesW/RiseOfTheTechnoAnts/README.md

  - ***Mondfuch-Marjulie*** - Soundtrack
  - ***RDS*** - Gameplay dev

-Thanks to Lucysir for the team logo, and for help with the post processing!
+Thanks to Lucysir for the team logo!

 <hr>